kokiebisu/vaquita/README.md

-# Waved
+# Waved 🌊

-Waved is a project that enables downloading music from Youtube and importing it to apple music as an album with metadata included.
+Waved is a project developed for personal use that enables downloading music from Youtube and importing it to apple music as an album with metadata included.
+The creator does not take any responsibility for its usage or any potential consequences.
+Use this software at your own risk.

 ## Getting Started